engenious-inc/sift-ios/README.md

 ## Sift - Unit and UI Tests Parallelization

 ### How to use:

+### With Orchestrator:
+- `sift orchestartor --token 'your token' --test-plan 'name of testplan'` run tests for particular testplan

+### Standalone:
 - `sift run --config config.json` run tests
 - `sift list --config config.json` print all tests from the bundle